igrahek/hssm_templates/README.md

 # hssm_templates

 Template code for running hierarchical regressions in hssm (https://lnccbrown.github.io/HSSM/).
+Developed with generous help from Alexander Fengler (http://alexanderfengler.github.io/about/)

 This code sets priors and starting points (for the sampler) and runs an example model of the cavanagh dataset (included in the hssm package).